Join Our Community of Doers

 STANDARDIZED TESTING CONSIDERATIONS

-- We do not require any English proficiency tests, though we recommend them for non-native English speakers who feel their English proficiency test scores might represent their English ability better than their SAT or ACT scores do.
-We accept the Duolingo English Test, the IELTS Academic (International English Language Testing System), the PTE Academic (Pearson Test of English), and the TOEFL (Test of English as a Foreign Language): we will consider scores from any of these tests along with all other application materials.
+- While we do not require any English proficiency scores, we are happy to consider them for non-native English speakers who want to demonstrate their English ability beyond the materials in their applications.
+We accept the Cambridge C1 Advanced or C2 Proficiency Tests, Duolingo English Test, the IELTS Academic (International English Language Testing System), the PTE Academic (Pearson Test of English), and the TOEFL (Test of English as a Foreign Language).
+Since official submissions of the Duolingo English Test are free, we suggest the official submission of those results; applicants can self-report all other English proficiency test scores.

 - To obtain an F-1 visa for study in the United States, a foreign citizen must furnish his or her home country’s U.S. consulate with proof of ability to meet educational expenses, along with a certificate of eligibility for a visa application (the I-20 form).
 I-20 forms for incoming foreign students are issued only after a student has accepted an offer of admission at Duke and returned a completed Certificate of Financial Responsibility.